Birthdate

 Classification

-The 2019-2020 season was highlighted by a 50th career World Cup podium after a giant slalom victory with new guide Tristan Rodgers.
+His 2019-2020 season was highlighted by a 50th career World Cup podium after a giant slalom victory with Rodgers.
 The pair won all eight races they entered on the circuit that season which was cut short by the pandemic.

 Marcoux first came onto the World Cup scene in 2013 at the age of 15 with his older brother, Billy Joe, serving as his guide.
 The siblings got three podiums in their first season, as well as a silver in giant slalom at the 2013 World Para Alpine Skiing Championships in La Molina, Spain.

-Marcoux has battled multiple injuries in the past four years.
+Marcoux battled multiple injuries in his career.
 In September 2020, Marcoux underwent surgery to treat a knee injury he first sustained in 2015.
-He had competed at the 2015 World Championships in Panorama, BC, Canada, despite having a torn meniscus and a minor medial collateral ligament
+He had competed at the 2015 World Championships in Panorama, B.C. despite having a torn meniscus and a minor medial collateral ligament.

-He missed the 2018-19 season with a ruptured disc and also is returning to competition at the Beijing 2022 Games after recovering from a back injury.
+He missed the 2018-19 season with a ruptured disc and also returned to competition at the Beijing 2022 Games after recovering from a back injury.
+In Beijing, he was injured in the super-G race and was unable to compete for the rest of the Games.

-In 2021, he was featured in the short documentary film 'Blind Faith', which followed his participation at a freeskiing challenge in Whistler, BC.
-The challenge also meant he became the first visually impaired athlete to complete three of the freeski lines at the Whistler Blackcomb resort.
+In 2021, he was featured in the short documentary film ‘Blind Faith’, which followed his participation in a freeskiing challenge in Whistler, B.C.
+The challenge also meant he became the first visually impaired athlete to complete three of the free ski lines at the Whistler Blackcomb resort.

 Mac and his brother Billy Joe were competitive go-cart racers until Mac lost his vision due to a degenerative condition at age nine.